Beachfront promenade is latest stage of this dynamic and fascinating city’s makeover

 The recent completion of a R380m (€24m) beach-front promenade upgrade project in Durban has resulted in the creation of the longest uninterrupted beachfront promenade in Africa.

 Durban is fast emerging as a “not to be missed” destination in Africa, surrounding visitors in the mystical and exciting Zulu culture and lifestyle, while being the gateway to the Hluhluwe – Imfolozi Park Wilderness Area, the oldest proclaimed nature reserve in Africa (officially opened in 1895).
 It has the added “plus” of offering exceptional sporting and adventure tourism options.
-The city is also highly renowned for its culture, with the Inanda Heritage Route featuring the home base of Mahatma Ghandi before his return to India; Durban being the place where Ghandi developed his political views, ethics and politics.
+The city is also highly renowned for its culture, with the Inanda Heritage Route featuring the home base of Mahatma Gandhi before his return to India; Durban being the place where Gandhi developed his political views, ethics and politics.
 In 1994, it was also here that Nelson Mandela cast his vote in South Africa’s first democratic elections at Inanda’s Ohlange Institute.
 Fitting, given that the first president of the African National Congress, Dr John L. Dube, established this school in 1901.

 The new seaside promenade is part of the €2.2bn Point Waterfront Development, which has seen a series of major initiatives to revamp the coastal strip to the stage of eventually rivalling Copacabana in Rio or Bondi in Sydney.
 Due for completion in the next two years, the final development will include new luxury hotels, residential apartments, office parks and retail developments – and will also see a new cruise ship terminal constructed nearby, work on which began in November 2019.